- Does the NIH policy on rigor and transparency apply to all types of NIH grants?

 Authentication of key resources will be addressed in a separate attachment and will not be scored.

-Reviewers are currently asked under the Significance criterion for research grant applications whether there is a strong scientific premise for the project.
-In evaluating the scientific premise of a proposed project, the reviewer considers the rigor of the prior research that serves as the key support for the proposed project.
 The NIH is moving away from the term “scientific premise” for applications that come in for due dates of January 25, 2019, and beyond.
 In evaluating these applications, reviewers still will be asked whether the prior research that serves as the key support for the proposed project is rigorous.

 Scientific premise or rigor is just part of the consideration of significance, which includes consideration of the importance of the problem, critical barriers to progress, how the proposed project will improve scientific knowledge, and how the field will change should the aims are achieved.